wills-astro/wills-astro.github.io/README.md

 ## License

-© 2025 Will's Astronomy.
+© 2025 Will Jarvis.
 All rights reserved.